Federal agents invade Portland, citing Trump's executive order protecting statues

 The Associated Press reported last week that members of “an elite Border Patrol tactical team” based on the US-Mexico border have been in Portland since early this month and are mixed in with Federal Protective Service officers outside the courthouse.

-On Thursday, a CBP spokesperson declined to say if the Border Patrol agents were responsible for the arrests in Portland, adding the agency would not “disclose specifics about our personnel deployed as it could jeopardize operational security.”
+On Thursday, a CBP spokesperson said the agency would not “disclose specifics about our personnel deployed as it could jeopardize operational security.”
 But the spokesperson said that Border Patrol agents in Portland do have authority to “conduct arrests for offenses committed in their presence.”

 “Border Patrol agents have been deployed to Portland in direct support of the Presidential Executive Order and the newly established DHS Protecting American Communities Task Force,” the spokesperson said.
 “As a law enforcement component under DHS, CBP will be providing support, as needed at the request of the Federal Protective Service, to protect Federal facilities and property.”

-Note: *This article has been updated with a new response from a Customs and Border Patrol spokesperson related to an arrest in Portland this week.